-- various government and education sector working groups and reference groups;
+- various government and education sector working and reference groups;

-- meetings with senior education personnel within the Departments of Education and Training and the Catholic Education Offices;
+- meetings with senior education personnel within the Department of Education and Training and the Catholic Education Office;

-- meetings with Regional Directors of the Departments of Education and Training, and Directors of the Catholic Education Offices;
+- meetings with Regional Directors of the Department of Education and Training, and Directors of the Catholic Education Offices;

-In addition, it represents rural and remote learning communities nationally, through organisations such as the Society for the Provision of Education within Rural Australia.
+In addition, it represents rural and remote learning communities nationally, through organisations such as the Society for the Provision of Education in Rural Australia.